GlobalAICommunity/Workshop-VisualInterfaceAzureMLSWine/README.md

 ### Deployment

 In this part of the lifecycle, there is one main goal.
-You want to deploy our prior develop model, with a data pipeline to a production or production-like environment for final user acceptance.
+You want to deploy our prior developed model, with a data pipeline to a production or production-like environment for final user acceptance.

 #### Create a Predictive Experiment

-When you are satisfied with your model quality, you have to option to create a predictive experiment.
+When you are satisfied with your model quality, you have to option to create an inference pipeline

-* Click on Create Predictive Experiment.
+* Click on 'Create inference pipeline' and choose 'Real-time inference pipeline'.
 You will be only allowed to click on this button if you have successfully run the experiment.

 This will create a new experiment that is linked to your training experiment.